hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 # Build an Image

 With Packer installed, let's just dive right into it and build our first image.
-Our first image will be an [Amazon EC2 AMI](https://aws.amazon.com/ec2/) with Redis pre-installed.
-This is just an example.
-Packer can create images for [many platforms][platforms] with anything pre-installed.
+Our first image will be an [Amazon EC2 AMI](https://aws.amazon.com/ec2/) This is just an example.
+Packer can create images for [many platforms][platforms].

 If you don't have an AWS account, [create one now](https://aws.amazon.com/free/).
 For the example, we'll use a "t2.micro" instance to build our image, which